 AIC Zion School

 AIC Zion School exists in the heart of the Mathare slums as a ministry of AIC Zion Church, which is affiliated with the African Inland Church of Kenya.
 Reverend Johnson Wambua became the pastor of AIC Zion Church in 2002.
 Since then, he has planted six sister churches in Mathare and beyond.

 The Mathare Valley slum is the second largest in Nairobi and the third harshest in Africa.
 It is home to between 500,000 to 700,000 people, all living within a three square mile area.

 Mathare has almost no running water, electricity, or toilet facilities.
 Open sewage runs between the homes of the slum.
 Entire families squeeze in small, one-room houses made of wooden poles, mud walls, and corrugated tin roofs.
 Unemployment is estimated at 80% and the majority of those who do work make the equivalent of $1 to $2 per day.
 It is estimated that 30% of adults are HIV positive and that 60% of children experience serious malnutrition at some point in their lives.

 A short time after assuming his position, Reverend Wambua observed that there were many children who were not attending school and were often going without meals throughout the day.
 AIC Zion’s leadership agreed to Wambua’s initial proposal to start classes in order to provide meals, clothing, and teach basic literacy.
 In 2005, AIC Zion started the equivalent of a kindergarten and first grade.

 Since 2005, AIC Zion School has expanded its property and added a grade level with each new school year.
-As of 2018, AIC Zion has expanded its property and added up to eleventh grade with a total of 680 students, providing each of them with breakfast and lunch.
-The school is only part of Wambua’s greater vision to educate children through twelfth grade.
+As of 2019, AIC Zion has expanded its property and added up to twelfth grade with a total of 680 students, providing each of them with breakfast and lunch.
+The class of 2019 sent seven students to university, which is a considerable achievement for any school in Kenya.